-2 Part One, subsections E.1 and E.2 of the Territorial Sea Plan provide a brief description of programs of certain state and federal agencies with regulatory, consultation or other authority or responsibility for management of ocean resources.
+3 A listing and description of the state and federal agencies with regulatory, consultation or other authority or responsibility for management of ocean resources is located in Part 1 of the Territorial Sea Plan.

-3 State and federal agencies making decisions to authorize the siting, development and operation of renewable energy facilities development or other related structures, equipment or facilities within the Oregon Territorial Sea, will be referred to as "the regulating agency" or "regulating agencies".
+4 State and federal agencies making decisions to authorize the siting, development and operation of renewable energy facilities development or other related structures, equipment or facilities within the Oregon Territorial Sea, will be referred to as "the regulating agency" or "regulating agencies".